thomaspoignant/scim-patch/CONTRIBUTING.md

  - Code quality

 With this CI you will have feedbacks on your PR after opening your PR.
 Please review it if it fails.

+# Performance
+If you are doing something who can impact the performance, please add a new performance test.